Bombing of Guernica: The raid

 The Condor Legion was entirely under the command of the Nationalist forces.
-The order to perform the raid was transmitted to the commanding officer of the Condor Legion, Oberstleutnant Wolfram Freiherr von Richthofen, from the Spanish Nationalist Command.
+The order to perform the raid was transmitted to the commanding officer of the Condor Legion, Oberstleutnant Wolfram von Richthofen, from the Spanish Nationalist Command.

 Mission planning

-While questions are often raised over the intent of the raid, the diaries of the planner and commander of the mission made public in the 1970s indicate that an attack on Guernica represented part of a wider Nationalist advance in the area and was also designed to support Franco's forces already in place.
+While questions are often raised over the intent of the raid, the diaries of the planner and commander of the mission made public in the 1970s indicate that an attack on Guernica represented part of a wider Nationalist advance in the area and was also designed to support Franco's forces already in place, a nationalist force of twenty five battalions.
+According to Payne:

 Richthofen, understanding the strategic importance of the town in the advance on Bilbao and restricting Republican retreat, ordered an attack against the roads and bridge in the Renteria suburb.
 Destruction of the bridge was considered the primary objective since the raid was to operate in conjunction with Nationalist troop movements against Republicans around Marquina.
 Secondary objectives were restriction of Republican traffic/equipment movements and the prevention of bridge repair via the creation of rubble around the bridge.

-On 22 March 1937 Franco started to put his plan into action, starting with his air chief, General Alfredo Kindelán.
+On 22 March 1937, Franco started to put his plan into action, starting with his air chief, General Alfredo Kindelán.
 The German army would first take the Guadalajara front.
 Italians then would be restructured at Palencia.
 From there two new divisions were formed.
 General Emilio Mola would start the campaign against the north (Asturias, Santander and Biscay).
 All Nationalist equipment was sent to the north front to support Mola.
 The main reason to attack first from the north was the suspicion that a decisive victory could be won there quickly.
 Mola wanted to make this fight quick; he let the Basque people know that if they wanted to surrender he would spare their lives and homes.
 On 31 March Mola's threat was put into action and the fighting began in Durango.